avantrec/soco-cli/README.md

 ### The `sonos` Command

 The installer adds the `sonos` command to the PATH.
+If the `sonos` command is not found, make sure your `PATH` is set up correctly for the Python installation you want to use.

 All commands have the form:

 ```
 sonos SPEAKER ACTION <parameters>